-Tuesdays, 11:50-1:15, May 3-May 10

-Instructors: Anne Drissel, Dave Lloyd
+Tuesdays, 11:50-1:15, May 3-May 10 Two sessions Instructors: Anne Drissel, Dave Lloyd Class limit: 30 younger audience.

-Numerous books, lectures and TV shows advise on health and wellness, but they tend to focus on a younger audience.
 These two sessions focus on how to use simple nutrition, exercise, and mental state to achieve a good quality of life for those of us who aspire to live 100+ years!
 Anne Drissel (75) and Dave Lloyd (76) developed their personal exercise and "live fully" lifestyle in their 70s and are enjoying the results of their efforts.
 They will share their experiences and tips on how they got fit despite the fact that they got a "late start."
 Anne took a modest approach in extending what she learned about physical fitness to all aspects of her life: finances, recreation, social engagement, artistic expression, and life focus.
 By contrast, Dave and his wife took up serious mountain climbing!
 Anne and Dave will share some of their adventures, setbacks, and surprises.
 They will illustrate how mountain climbing can be both the greatest of personal challenges and achievements and the height of personal aspirations.
 Anne Drissel graduated from University of Maryland with BS in family and community development.
 She retired in 2014 as a business architect in the Office of Biometric Information Management, US Department of Homeland Security.
 She is a certified leadership coach (Georgetown University) and was vice president for behavioral health services for a Texas regional healthcare system.
-Dave Lloyd has a master's degree in computer science from

-American University and a Diploma Certificate from the University of Berlin, Germany.
+Dave Lloyd has a master's degree in computer science from American University and a Diploma Certificate from the University of Berlin, Germany.
 He retired from MITRE Corporation in 2013 as a biometrics and business architecture consultant and has since focused on mountain climbing and crafting fine furniture.